kjlander/hello-world/README.md

 Hello, World!

-My name is R3dbe4rd and I am interested in remote sensing, it's pretty cool and stuff.
+My name is kjlander and I am interested in remote sensing, it's pretty cool and stuff.